-- g) The conditions for geospatial mapping are given below as an example of a strain demand monitoring method.
-The principles of mapping are applicable to other monitoring methods, when appropriate. - i) Geospatial Pipeline Mapping: Multi-dimensional geospatial pipeline mapping ILI (Mapping ILI) tools must be run through all SBD Segments.
-The Mapping ILI tools (e.g. IMU) must be capable of mapping the pipeline location based upon its: plan, elevation, and distance.
-The Mapping ILI tools must be capable of mapping such features as: pipeline alignment and the direction and orientation of horizontal and vertical with respect to angle, radius, direction, and location.
-To allow for accurate usage of ECA and to ensure O&M procedures for SBD that can identify and locating high-bending strain conditions associated with the strain demand in Condition 17, the Mapping ILI tool must be able to meet the performance parameters listed in Table 1: Summary of Bending Strain ILI Tool Performance.
-Conditions that can cause additional stresses or strains on girth welds, but that are not measurable from geospatial mapping tools, must be technically considered in the weld integrity evaluation.
+PHMSA-2017-0044: Alaska Gasline Development Corporation Alaska LNG Pipeline - Special Permit for Strain Based Design Page 31 of 59 g) The conditions for geospatial mapping are given below as an example of a strain demand monitoring method.
+The principles of mapping are applicable to other monitoring methods when appropriate.

+i) Geospatial Pipeline Mapping: Multi-dimensional geospatial pipeline mapping in-line inspection (Mapping ILI) tools must be run through all SBD Segments.
+The Mapping ILI tools (e.g. IMU) must be capable of mapping the pipeline location based upon: plan, elevation, and distance.
+The Mapping ILI tools must be capable of mapping features such as: pipeline alignment, direction, and orientation of horizontal and vertical with respect to angle, radius, direction, and location.
+To ensure accurate usage of ECA and O&M procedures for SBD that are capable of identifying and locating high bending strain conditions associated with the strain demand in Condition 17, the Mapping ILI tool must be able to meet the performance parameters listed in Table 4: "Summary of Bending Strain ILI Tool Performance."
+Conditions that can cause additional stresses or strains on girth welds, but not measurable from geospatial mapping tools, must be technically considered in the weld integrity evaluation.
-Bending Strain 1

-Detection Threshold - Probability of Detection (POD) 90% 0.1% maximum

-Accuracy +/- 0.05%

-Reporting Threshold 0.125% strain
+Table 4: Summary of Bending Strain ILI Tool Performance Bending strain Detection threshold Probability of Detection (POD) 90% 0.1% maximum Accuracy +/- 0.05% Reporting threshold 0.125% strain Notes: 1.
+All values given for 80% certaint 2.
+For maximum reported strain val